sunny-kr-101/delta-demo/README.md

 # delta-demo
-this is a demo for git and git hub class. jiii
+this is a demo for git and git hub class. jii
+# student
+sunny